 Scorecard results which meet the Board-approved target correlate to a performance multiplier of 1.0 times, subject to discretionary adjustments by the Board.
 Annual bonus award payouts are capped at a maximum performance multiplier of 2.0 times the target award.

-2022 DCFPS target (weighted 70 percent)
+2023 DCFPS (weighted 70%)